n1ru4l/envelop/packages/plugins/response-cache-redis/README.md

 ## `@envelop/response-cache-redis`

 - Supports redis cache for `@envelop/response-cache` plugin
-- Suitable for serveless deployments where the LRU In-Memory Cache is not possible
+- Suitable for serverless deployments where the LRU In-Memory Cache is not possible

 [Check out the GraphQL Response Cache Guide for more information](https://envelop.dev/docs/guides/adding-a-graphql-response-cache)